Stun gun vs Taser - The Difference

 - Tasers can be used in two different ways: One to fire up to 15 feet away or in close proximity as a stun gun and apply directly to an assailant.

 - Stun Guns and Tasers are legal in most states.
-The only states to refuse sales or possession are Illinois, Hawaii, Massachusetts, Michigan, New York, New Jersey, Rhode Island and Wisconsin.
+The only states to refuse sales or possession are Hawaii, Massachusetts, Michigan, New York, and Rhode Island.